nickbarth/UCommently.com/readme.md

 ### Viral Startup

-[UCommently](http://ucommently.com) is a serious for real viral startup that croud sources and harvests *"Funny YouTube Comments"* for *"Entertainment Purposes Only" (see GPL)*.
+[UCommently](http://ucommently.com) is a serious for real viral startup that crowd sources and harvests *"Funny YouTube Comments"* for *"Entertainment Purposes Only" (see GPL)*.

 ### License